deepakprabakar96/DTN/README.md

 └--face
 |   |   dtn_face.py                             --> script for training faces DTN
 |   |   no_faces.npy                            --> list of images from the source dataset where faces weren't found
-|   |   source_list.pkl                         --> list of images from the source dataset
+|   |   source_list.pkl                         --> list of images from the source dataset excluding images from no_faces.npy
-|   |   target_dict.pkl                         --> dictionary specifying structure target dataset folder for cartoonset100k training
 |   |
 │   └---facenet                                 --> See reference 3
 |   |   |   facenet_keras.h5                    --> encoder for faces DTN